-The normally closed, de-energized, Solenoid Valve is separately ordered and selected based on the required laboratory approval acceptable to the authority having jurisdiction.
-Refer to Technical Data Sheet TFP2180 for specific laboratory approvals.
+The normally closed, de-energized solenoid Valve is separately ordered and selected based on the required laboratory approval acceptable to the authority having jurisdiction.
+Refer to technical data Sheet TFP2180 for specific laboratory approvals.

-Consult with the applicable standards of the Approval agency regarding installation criteria pertaining to electric actuation circuitry.
+Consult with the authority having jurisdiction regarding installation criteria pertaining to electric actuation circuitry.

-Due to the functionality of the Model MRA-1 Manual Reset Actuator, the release circuit of the releasing panel need only provide the typical ten minutes of alarm condition intended to energize the Solenoid Valve to open.
+Due to the functionality of the Model MRA-1 Manual Reset Actuator, the release circuit of the releasing panel need only provide the minimum typical ten minutes of alarm condition intended to energize the Solenoid Valve to open.
 After the ten minute duration, at which point should the Solenoid Valve become de-energized and close (especially while operating under battery back-up), the MRA-1 will have already automatically opened, thereby preventing the DV-5A Diaphragm Chamber from becoming re-pressurized, and preventing an inadvertent closing of the DV-5A during a fire event.